-Stone crab claws—the only part of the shellfish that’s eaten—are usually served chilled, but they’re still quite tasty when steamed and eaten with a little melted butter, like lobster.
+Stone crab claws—the only part of the shellfish that’s eaten—are usually served chilled, but they’re quite tasty when steamed and eaten still warm with a little melted butter, like lobster.

 - 4 tbsp.
 (1/2 stick) butter

 - 32 large stone crab claws, chilled

 - 1 lemon, cut into wedges

 - Put uncracked claws into a steamer basket and set over steamer pot of boiling water over high heat.
 Cover and steam until heated through, about 5 minutes.

 - In the meantime, melt butter in a small pan, being careful not to brown it.
 Remove from heat.
 Transfer to small serving bowl.

 - Remove claws from steamer, crack shells, and serve with melted butter and lemon wedges.